flight-labs/Guise/README.md

 #### Named Registrations

-Registrations are recorded based on the type returned by the registration block.
+Registrations are recorded based on the type returned by the resolution block.

 ```swift
 Guise.register{ AccountService() as AccountServicing }